Create QR Code Surveys for Any Platform — Dynamic, Trackable & Free to Start

 Generate a QR Code with QRKIT

-Go to QRKIT, select URL QR Code, and paste your survey URL.
+Go to QRKIT's free QR code generator, select URL QR Code, and paste your survey URL.
 Customize with your brand colors and logo, then click Generate.
-Download as PNG for print or SVG for web.
-High-resolution output ensures clean scanning at any size.
+Download a PNG for print on a free account; SVG for web comes with any paid plan.

 Step 5